 One of her friends, Sanne, a fledgling herb witch, was paired with a defender—someone trained to protect everyone as they went about gathering.
 Though everyone learned each aspect—gathering, defending, and herb witchery—to gain a well-rounded understanding of the inner-workings of the clans, everyone went on to specialize in one particular branch.
-If none were chosen, they ended up as general laborers and workers for the clan.
+If none were chosen, they ended up as general laborers and workers.

 Seeing Sanne made her seek out Sitas, Sanne’s twin, who was training to become a defender.
 Where Fayne’s hair was wavy, and the black of the void between the stars, (an oddity, but not unheard of in her lineage), the twins had the wild, curly, fire red hair that was typical in the lowland clans.
 Sitas kept his hair cut in the traditional style of the defenders: shaved on the sides and back, and longer on top.
 Having just become a defender he didn’t have the warriors’ braid of the veterans, but his quiet determination and unwavering commitment to his calling would see him with one soon enough.

 Sanne was the opposite of her brother in personality.
 He was a quiet field in winter on a moonless night, and she was the bustle of the town in the morning during the middle of summer.
 A perfect balance.
 Their identical, jewel-bright green eyes strayed across the barren, rocky field, met, shared some moment of understanding they could never explain to Fayne, and then went back to their respective tasks.